Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Main results

 Alternatively, we may just assume that $G$ is finitely generated and virtually nilpotent.

 Similarly as in the proof of Theorem \ref{theorem:main}, we use that $\bar{A}^u$ is isomorphic to the trivial $W^*$-bundle $C_\sigma(\partial_e T(A), \mathcal{R})$.
 Denote the extension of $\alpha$ to $\bar{A}^u$ by $\gamma$.
-We distinguish two cases: In case $G$ is infinite we get directly from Theorem \ref{theorem:free_case} that there exists a unital equivariant $*$-homomorphism
+It follows directly from Theorem \ref{theorem:free_case} that there exists a unital equivariant $*$-homomorphism This holds in particular when $\nu$ is the trivial representation.
+Thus, equivariant $\mathcal{Z}$-stability of $\alpha$ follows from Theorem \ref{theorem:reduction_tracial_property}. \end{proof}

-Otherwise $G$ is finite.
-In this case, the result will follow from Theorem \ref{theorem:GH_rewrite} (which is based on the results of Gardella--Hirshberg \cite{GardellaHirshberg}).
-Take any $\tau \in \partial_e T(A)$.
-Then

-Moreover, since the induced action on $\partial_e T(A)$ is assumed to be free, the induced action on this direct sum cyclically permutes the different copies of $\mathcal{R}$.
-We will denote this action on the direct sum by $\beta$.
-For each $g \in G$, let $p_g$ denote the central projection onto the direct summand corresponding to $g \cdot \tau$.
-Then $\beta_g (p_h)=p_{gh}$ for all $g, h \in G$.
-Take a unital $*$-homomorphism